Economic Opportunity Fundes Annual Budget and Tax Briefing

 Since 2014, local watch parties have been organized to expand our reach to funders unable to travel to DC by web streaming our federal budget and tax outlook plenary session.
 Typically, watch parties are organized as two-hour programs, where participants come together to view the budget and tax outlook presentation (live or as a recording on a later date) and then engage in a discussion with local experts on how the current landscape impacts critical programs and services in their state or area of interest (e.g. workforce development or child care and early learning).

-Interested in learning more about local watch parties?
+Interested in learning more about host a watch party?
 Contact Cema Siegel at [email protected]

 Watch Party Goals

-The purpose of the watch parties is to help funders:
+The purpose of the watch parties is to help state and local funders:

 • Gain a better understanding of this year’s pressing federal budget and tax issues;